rusq/slackdump/doc/login-manual.rst

 #.
 Token value is printed right after the executed command (it starts with
    "``xoxc-``"), save it somewhere for now.

+..
+NOTE:: if you're having problems running the code snippet above, you can
+          get the token the conventional way, see Troubleshooting_ section below.

 COOKIE
 ++++++